rock-core/tools-pocolog2msgpack/README.md

 contains the timestamp for each sample at the key `"timestamps"` and the data type at the key `"type"`.
 At the moment, we use the type names from Typelib.

+There are several examples of how to use the tool and how to load data in Python in the test folder.